 The Board will review the request for approval to determine whether each review team member adequately possesses the qualifications, experience, independence and training established by the Board.
-Reciprocal quality assurance reviews shall not be performed and will not be approved by the Board.
-Upon the Board's approval, the Internal Audit Organization may enter into a contract with an external validator to conduct either a full external quality assurance assessment or serve as an independent external validator for a Self-Assessment with Independent Validation.
+Reciprocal quality assurance reviews between two Internal Audit Organizations shall not be performed and will not be approved by the Board.
+Upon the Board's approval, the Internal Audit

+Organization may enter into a contract with an external validator to conduct either a full external quality assurance assessment or serve as an independent external validator for a Self-Assessment with Independent Validation.